Juicingjournal.com is reader-funded. When you purchase products from our links, we may earn an affiliate commission at no additional cost to you.

 The whisk attachment is also a good alternative for a hand mixer.
 Just a heads up, considering that it only has one whisk, it’s not as efficient as a standard hand mixer or even a stand mixer.
 But for smaller tasks, it’s going to serve you right.

 Some brands also offer a spice or coffee grinder and even a jug for crushing ice.

 With all that said, having more available accessories can be a major deciding factor.
 You’ll be saving a ton of money instead of getting different appliances.
 On the other hand, if you don’t need extra accessories, go for a standalone model.
 It’s a more affordable option.

 For a very simple machine, this is quite a long buying guide.
 Honestly, I didn’t expect it to have lots of factors at play.
 Hopefully though, we were able to cover all the bases, and you now have something in mind.

-So, let me part with the best immersion blender of 2021—Braun MultiQuick 9.
+So, let me part with the best immersion blender—Braun MultiQuick 9.

 Buying an immersion blender would make perfect sense for a busy kitchen.
 If you’re constantly making large quantities of soup at home, that’s a good sign you need to get a stick blender.
 It’s going to make the whole task easier and faster.
 You can also use it to make small batches of smoothies, minus the hassle of cleaning up huge containers and multiple accessories.